Skip to main content

 The sooted walls, missing window panes, silence and ashes, and smoke still bellowed from parts of the house.
 Not a life was in sight.
 The back door was open, but police suspected it was opened by the intruders.
 Whether it was revenge or dacoits was still unclear.
 Especially when the Modus Operandi did not fit the anarchists and still did.
 The blown-up vehicle was found a few feet away from the house when it was already in flames.
 His body was barely recognisable.
 But what was the fuss about missing bodies?

-“Two female bodies are less than the numbers anticipated.”
+“Two female bodies are fewer than the numbers anticipated.”
 The police officer had wiped his forehead with his handkerchief on the sweaty summer afternoon as he talked to a man from the Press.
 Swadhin was lurking around in a curious crowd.

 “They either escaped or someone took them, but don’t write that in the news.”
 Swadhin wondered who the women were and what happened to them.
 Did the anarchists do this to her family?
 Or was it someone else?
 Is someone seeking greater revenge?
 Personal Vendetta?
 Who was he to question them?
 His father was their leader.
 All he could do was help in his little ways.
 He suddenly remembered their faces, the little moments he shared, and the conversations he had.
 His stomach churned.
 Swadhin did not realise that even in disagreement, these people were part of his world, no matter how small or insignificant.
 He remembered Abhaya’s face, and he could no longer stand there in the crowd.
 He moved away and walked as fast as he could towards the other end of the city.
 It was then that a man summoned him, saying his father was looking for him.
 It was then that he knew she was alive.
 But when he returned home, pretending to be aloof, he had heard his mother, sisters, and sisters-in-law crying for the lives lost.